 I don’t know about you, but I am not a fan of “Spring Cleaning” for a few reasons.

-I love having a clean house (not necessarily always TIDY when the kids are playing and have toys spread out all over, but CLEAN).
-I have a full-time job and don’t have time to deep clean the whole house in the evenings or spend my whole Saturdays cleaning during the springtime.
+I love having a clean house (not always TIDY when the kids are playing and have toys spread out all over, but CLEAN).
+I have a full-time job and don’t have time to deep clean the whole house in the evenings.
+And I don’t want to spend my whole Saturdays cleaning during the springtime.